loretoparisi/Anime2Sketch/README.md

 ```

 ## Docker
-Run within a Docker container.
+Run Gradioapp within a Docker container.
 Optionally add a `-d` option to the `docker run` command below to run as a daemon.
+Default server port to 9080.

 ### Build Docker image
 ```